Judge declares mistrial in Sen. Menendez bribery trial

 And he took a swipe at the FBI and the Department of Justice for pursuing the case in the first place.

-They "certainly cannot understand that the Latino kid from Union City and Hudson County can grow up to be a United States senator and be honest," he said.
+They "certainly cannot understand that the Latino kid from Union City and Hudson County can grow up to be a United States senator and be honest," he said, the son of Cuban immigrants.

 The trial against Menendez was the first in 36 years to involve a sitting senator facing federal bribery charges, the most serious of which carried a 20-year maximum prison sentence.

-Prosecutors labeled Menendez as the "personal senator" to Florida ophthalmologist, Dr. Salomon Melgen, who is also on trial.
+Prosecutors painted Menendez as the "personal senator" to Florida ophthalmologist Dr. Salomon Melgen, who is also on trial.
 Melgen was already found guilty in April of health care-related fraud.

 Prosecutors told jurors that Melgen had offered his private jet for the two-term senator's use, showered him with luxury trips and steered more than $750,000 in campaign contributions to entities supporting Menendez.